Metrizable uniform spaces

-It is easy to check that if each $X_i$ is complete; separable; point-finite; star-finite; or Noetherian, then so is $L$.
-And if each $X_i$ is a uniform local compactum and each $f_i$ is proper (i.e.\ the preimage of every compactum is a compactum), then $L$ is a uniform local compactum. \end{definition}
+The definition of the inverse limit of metrizable uniform spaces $X_1,X_2,\dots$ and uniformly continuous maps $f_i\:X_{i+1}\to X_i$ is reviewed in \S\ref{invlimits}.
+It is easy to check that if each $X_i$ is complete; separable; point-finite; star-finite; or Noetherian, then so is their inverse limit.
+And if each $X_i$ is a uniform local compactum and each $f_i$ is proper (i.e.\ the preimage of every compactum is a compactum), then the inverse limit is a uniform local compactum.